 But BT lets itself down when it comes to access.
 You can only get BT TV with one of its broadband packages, rather than using another provider as Sky will allow.
 This can be an issue if BT broadband is particularly slow in your area as that will also affect the quality you are receiving if streaming or watching through the BT TV app at home.

 Sky TV, in comparison, is a separate product to broadband so you have more flexibility and can choose a different provider for broadband if you want.

-Overall, BT is worth considering for sports fans but if you want an all-round package with more viewing options, as well as the freedom of choosing your own broadband, then Sky is most probably the way to go.
+Overall, BT is worth considering for sports fans and for the flexibility of NOW TV Memberships, but if you want an all-round package as well as the freedom of choosing your own broadband, then Sky is most probably the way to go.